Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective: Experiments

-\textbf{Effectiveness of MM-RoPE.} \cref{fig:AR-DF_curves}(b) plots the validation loss of the 0.5B model under four RoPE settings.
+\textbf{Efficacy of MM-RoPE.} \cref{fig:AR-DF_curves}(b) plots the validation loss of the 0.5B model under four RoPE settings.
 Note that M‑RoPE means that both designs are removed.
 We can observe that MM‑RoPE consistently converges faster and settles at the lowest loss, confirming the benefit of modelling fine‑grained spatiotemporal information.
 Although ablating either component raises the loss, dropping the distributed design hurts more than dropping the design of scaled position, indicating that comprehensive frequency allocation is the dominant factor.
 Removing both enhancements gives the slowest convergence and the highest plateau, showing that the two mechanisms are complementary for effective video generation.
+We quantitatively ablate on the MM-RoPE design in~\cref{tab:MM-RoPE_ablation_study} by performing joint training on \method 1B using 8 H20 for 10k steps.
+We can find that the distributed design contributes significantly to the boost and speeds up the model's convergence.
+By varying the scaling factors, we confirm that (4,8,8) is a suitable and well-justified choice for visual generation.